Vyral/base-template/_posts/2019-02-21-how-to-commit-to-decisions.md

 Many sellers are already in position to take advantage of the spring selling frenzy.
 If you aren’t prepared yet, now’s the time to do so.
 And if you’re a buyer, you want to have everything in place so you can jump into the hot market and find the perfect purchase.&nbsp;

-And since there will be an influx of buyers coming into our market in the near future, I’d like to share a big opportunity with you: **we’re hiring!** If you love real estate and love people, let’s talk about what a career with us could provide you.&nbsp;
+And since there will be an influx of buyers coming into our market in the near future, I’d like to share a big opportunity with you: **We’re hiring!** If you love real estate and love people, let’s talk about what a career with us could provide you.&nbsp;

 If you’re looking to buy or sell, have any questions, need more information, or would like to chat about joining my team, feel free to reach out to me.
 I look forward to hearing from you soon.